tewarid/node-tcp-relay/README.md

 `numConn` is the number of unused connections relay client maintains with the server.
 As soon as it detects data activity on a socket, it establishes another connection.

-`secret` specifies a shared secret key relay client sends to server for the purpose of authorization. `tls` enables secure TLS communication with server.
+`secret` specifies a shared secret key relay client sends to server for the purpose of authorization. `tls` enables secure TLS communication with server. `rejectUnauthorized` enables checking for valid server certificate.

 If you're relaying HTTP(S), use a reverse proxy such as http-proxy, between the relay client and the local service e.g.
 ```javascript